pflanze/ml2json/docs/warnings.md

 (Check the [Ml2json website](http://ml2json.christianjaeger.ch/) for
-formatted versions of these documents.)
+properly formatted versions of these documents.)

 ---